oishikm/electronic-stability-control/README.md

 ## Running with Parameter Changes

 You can change RIE and CPE Parameters and Thresholds.
 The following commands outline what can be changed, and how they can be changed.
+The parameter information is also available in the [Wiki](https://github.com/oishikm/electronic-stability-control/wiki).

 - ### Random Influence Engine (RIE) Parameter Changes